nmfs-opensci/QuartoReport/README.md

-# QmdReport.
+# QuartoReport

 Example of a Quarto Report with dynamically created tables

-Presentation given on this Aug 11 2022: https://youtu.be/Uay6X65Ukvk.
+Presentation given on this Aug 11 2022: [https://youtu.be/Uay6X65Ukvk](https://youtu.be/Uay6X65Ukvk).
 The version given in that talk is Release v2.0.

+Short version (8 minutes) of collaboration with a Quarto report: [https://youtu.be/WvKw1OQIpMk](https://youtu.be/WvKw1OQIpMk)

 ## What is this doing?